fumlig/libchess/docs/chess.md

 *Return values:* Position with the move made.

 Make move on given position by copying state and updating the copy.
-The cost of this seems to be similar to making a move by updating internal state.
+This is a little more expensive than making a move by updating internal state, but when a lot of move undos are involved, copying seems to perform similarly (as undoing is not necessary).

 #### Parameters